 When it comes to experimentation within B2B marketing, the opportunities are endless.

 Marketing automation has become synonymous with email marketing, with many email marketing platforms offering automation as part of their services.
 According to Epsilon, automated emails get 119% higher click rates than broadcast emails.

 Marketing automation is successful as it allows you to target the right people, at the right time, with the right message – it can also save you a lot of time.
 The process works by setting up content that is triggered when certain actions are made by users.

 A simple example of this might be a welcome message whenever a new subscriber joins your mailing list.
 Just to demonstrate how popular automation has become, in 2008 40% of businesses sent automated welcome messages, that number doubled to 80% in 2013 according to research conducted by Return Path.

 Needless to say, in 2018 marketing automation has become nearly universal.
 Mapping out a marketing automation strategy is not too difficult, especially with the tools provided by Martech companies like Marketo and HubSpot.
 However, most email marketing platforms, such as MailChimp and Campaign Monitor both offer automation tools as well.

 Email marketing remains one of the most important channels for nurturing and generating B2B leads.
 By employing some of these strategies in your next campaign, you can significantly optimise your B2B Digital Marketing email campaign.

-If you are looking for advice on your B2B email marketing campaign, The Lead Agency can help you generate more leads and better quality leads.
+If you are looking for advice on your B2B email marketing campaign, then contact the Marketing Consultant experts at the Lead Agency where we can help you generate more leads and better quality leads.
 Click here to find out more about our email marketing services.